 Teddy chuckles.
 ‘Nope!
 He’s in the shower.
 You’re two hours ahead you know… But I’m saving this.’

-Loki passes by.
-He stops and throws an arm around the girls, shouting ‘Happy New Year!’ to the cell, before continuing into the crowd.
+Loki passes on his way to the bar.
+When he sees the girls, he stops and throws an arm around them, shouting ‘Happy New Year!’ to the cell, before continuing into the crowd.

 Taïga can feel her cheeks burn and somehow she can’t bring herself to say ‘my boyfriend’.
 So she murmurs, ‘Just a friend…’